makdoudN/makdoudN.github.io/content/posts/ordinal-regression/ordinal-regression.md

 ---
 ### A detour with Binary Classification

-Let's start with observations $y \in\{0,1\}$.
+Let's start with the simplest close model, the binary classification.

-The simplest probabilistic model for binary data is the Bernoulli distribution:
+We start with observations $y \in\{0,1\}$ and we assume those observations are Bernoulli distributed:

 $$
 y \sim \operatorname{Bernoulli}(p), \quad \text { with } \quad \mathbb{E}[y]=p